Police investigators’ actions under the spotlight at Dennis Oland murder trial

 The Oland trial now is being heard before judge alone.

-The New Brunswick Police Commission says it will investigate police involvement in the mistrial, but not until the current trial is over.
+The police commission says it will investigate police involvement in the mistrial, but not until the current trial is over.

+The Olands said Monday the commission has “no principled reason” to hold back a probe now, since there is no longer a jury to prejudice.

+“Our certainty that the investigation into Dick Oland’s murder was flawed, incomplete, and most certainly tarnished by the actions of the Saint John Police Force, remains unchanged.
+Dennis Oland is innocent of Dick’s murder.
+We have never wavered in this belief,” the family said in the statement.

 Chris Morris, The Canadian Press